What are speech-generating devices?

 The child chooses the icon on the speech-generating device that corresponds to what he wants to ‘say’.
 So if he wants something to eat – for example, an apple – he can push the button with a picture of the food he wants.
 The device plays a recorded human voice or computer-generated voice that says, ‘I want an apple’.
 More complex devices allow users to communicate by typing words and sentences.

 Speech-generating devices can cost several hundred or several thousand dollars.

 A child should generally see a speech pathologist to choose the most suitable device, to set up the device with individually chosen words, and to learn how to use it.
 An occupational therapist can also help the child with using the device to communicate.

 The cost of seeing a therapist to introduce the use of a speech-generating device might be covered for up to 20 sessions by Medicare, depending on the professional providing the consultation.
 Some private health care funds might also cover a portion of the consultation fee.
 This can be claimed immediately if the provider has HICAPS.

 There have been no large-scale studies, but several small studies suggest that speech-generating devices are potentially effective.

 Parent education, training, support and involvement

 You need to choose and buy an appropriate speech-generating device for your child.
 You might need to get some training from a speech pathologist or occupational therapist to use the device with your child.
-You also need to encourage your child’s attempts to communicate using the device.
+You also need to encourage your child’s attempts to communicate using the device throughout the day.

 Where can you find a practitioner?